 Mary holds an AMI Primary diploma, as well as a Master’s in Education, from Loyola College in Maryland and a Bachelor’s degree in Anthropology from the University of California at Santa Barbara.
 She is also an Oregon Registry trainer.
 A former legal administrator, Mary made a career change in 1995 once she’d experienced Montessori as a parent.
 After 14 years guiding primary children, she blended her talents to become a Montessori administrator.
 In 2013, she led the successful transition of Providence Montessori School to become The Portland Montessori School, an independent nonprofit.
 Mary’s dog Paris accompanies her to school every day where she has served as Executive Director/Head of School for the past 7 years.
 A life-long student of cultures – ethnic, urban, organizational – Mary loves to travel, play in her garden, read contemporary fiction and debate current events with her husband, Doug.

-Tammy Ulrich – Vice-President / Workshop & Advocacy Committees
+Tammy Ulrich – Secretary, Workshop & Advocacy Committees

 Tammy first came to Montessori as a child of 2 ½ at the Wee Wisdom Garden School.
 As an adult, Tammy has been involved in Montessori education for the past 35 years.
 Tammy is AMI trained with a Bachelor’s Degree in Child Development and Master’s in Human Studies.
 She is a former Executive Director and a past President of OMA.
 She is the Founder of Child’s View Montessori in SW Portland where she was the Administrator for 24 years.
 Tammy is also a part-time Instructor at Portland Community College, an AMS Field Consultant, an Oregon Registry Master Trainer, and serves as a MACTE verification team member.
 Tammy’s most cherished role is as the mother of 4 amazing, now adult kids, and as a grandma.